cschell/Motion-Learning-Toolbox/Readme.md

 The methods and techniques in this library have been developed, analysed and applied in our papers:

 1. ["Comparison of Data Encodings and Machine Learning Architectures for User Identification on Arbitrary Motion Sequences"](https://ieeexplore.ieee.org/document/10024474), 2022, C. Rack, A. Hotho and M. E. Latoschik, IEEE AIVR
 2. ["Who Is Alyx?
-A new Behavioral Biometric Dataset for User Identification in XR"](https://arxiv.org/abs/2308.03788), 2023, C. Rack, T.  Fernando, M. Yalcin, A. Hotho, and M. E. Latoschik, *arXiv e-prints*
+A new Behavioral Biometric Dataset for User Identification in XR"](https://www.frontiersin.org/articles/10.3389/frvir.2023.1272234/full), 2023, C. Rack, T.  Fernando, M. Yalcin, A. Hotho, and M. E. Latoschik, Frontiers in Virtual Reality
 3. ["Extensible Motion-based Identification of XR Users using Non-Specific Motion Data"](https://arxiv.org/abs/2302.07517), 2023, C. Rack, K. Kobs, T. Fernando, A. Hotho, M. E. Latoschik, *arXiv e-prints*

 ## Importance of Data Encoding